buhrmi/simpwars-contracts/README.md

 Every 24 hours a simp emits 10 Simp Upgrade Tokens (SUT).
 You can use these tokens to upgrade your simps and make them more powerful.

 To upgrade a simp, call the `upgrade` function with your simp ID and the amount of SUT you would like to use.
-You can only upgrade simps that you own yourself and simps you do not own that have `upgradesAccepted` set to true.
+You can only upgrade simps that you own yourself and simps you do not own that have `upgradeAccepted` set to true.

 ## How to deploy